 The WA Police Force is committed to increasing Aboriginal employment in the department to better reflect the community it serves.

 The agency seeks to attract, appoint and advance Aboriginal employees via a number of pathways such as the Police Preparation Program.
-Visit our recruiting site Step Forward.
+Visit our recruiting site Let's Join Forces.

 The Aboriginal Service Medal is awarded in acknowledgement of our Aboriginal employees in recognition of their service and commitment to our agency and community.